airbytehq/airbyte/docs/connector-development/testing-connectors/source-acceptance-tests-reference.md

 ## Test Discovery

-Verifies when a discover operation is run on the connector using the given config file, a valid catalog is produced by the connector.
+Verifies when a `discover` operation is run on the connector using the given config file, a valid catalog is produced by the connector.
+Additional tests are validating the backward compatibility of the discovered catalog compared to the catalog of the previous connector version.
+These backward compatibility tests can be bypassed by changing the value of the `backward_compatibility_tests_config.disable_for_version` input in `acceptance-test-config.yml` (see below).

 | Input | Type | Default | Note |
 | :--- | :--- | :--- | :--- |